kit-data-manager/webpage/index.markdown

 background="assets/images/turntable.png"
 title="Turntable API"
 subtitle="one for all"
-content="Turntable is a generic API which allows to use multiple repositories."
+content="The Turntable API is a generic API which allows to use multiple repositories."
 %}

 </div>